anykeyh/crystal-shell/README.md

 # Crystal Shell

-1. Add `crystal_shell` binary into `/usr/local/bin`
+1. During installation, will add `crystal_shell` binary into `/usr/local/bin`
-2. Create shell script adding shebang `#!/usr/bin/env crystal_shell` and `chmod +x` your file
+2. Create shell script adding shebang `#!/usr/bin/env crystal_shell` and `chmod +x` any file you want.
-3. Call your script.
+3. Write your crystal script.
+Call your script through terminal.
-4. Slow the first call, but automatically compile in background with `--release` flags
+4. It's slow the first call, but it automatically compile in background with `--release` flags
-5. Wow, blazing the second call as it's compiled (-:
+5. Wow, blazing after few seconds as it's compiled (-:

 ## Installation